NthabisengIrene1983/E-Portfolio/README.md

 # 📚 E-Portfolio: Nakedi Puleng Veronica

----

-## 💬 My Work Readiness Journey
+My Work Readiness Journey

 This digital portfolio represents my personal and professional growth throughout the PRP370-1-2S – Project Presentation 3 module.
 It captures the journey I’ve taken to develop the skills and confidence needed to succeed in the workplace.
-Through each section—business communication, interview skills, mock interviews, professional networking, and workplace etiquette—I’ve learned valuable lessons that have shaped how I see myself as a future professional.
+Through each section—Business Communication, Interview Skills, Mock Interviews, Professional Networking, and Workplace Etiquette—I’ve learned valuable lessons that have shaped how I see myself as a future professional.

 Creating this portfolio has given me the opportunity to reflect on my experiences, identify my strengths, and recognize areas where I can still grow.
 By using the STAR (Situation, Task, Action, Result) method, I was able to think deeply about what I’ve learned and how I’ve applied it in real or simulated professional situations.
 This process has helped me understand the importance of effective communication, professionalism, and adaptability in any work environment.

 Overall, this portfolio is a reflection of my readiness to enter the professional world with confidence, awareness, and a commitment to continuous improvement.

----

 > 🗓️ **Assessment Duration:** 19 – 23 May 2025
 > 📁 **Submitted via:** GitHub | 🔗 Link shared on Blackboard